Giokarto/TeleportVR/README.md

 7. Open the scene Scenes/main
 8. Enter your Robot name in the Editor by clicking on the GameObject ClientLogic in the Hierarchy window and set the name in the field 'Robot Name'
 9. In the script AnimusUtilities.cs, insert the line `UnityAnimusClient.DisplayLatency(AverageLag, AverageFps);` in line 233
-1. You are now be able to start and use the application!
+10. You are now be able to start and use the application!
-1. For further functionality and support for more hardware, look at the section [Plugins](#plugins)
+11. For further functionality and support for more hardware, look at the section [Plugins](#plugins)

+## How to run in Unity Editor
+Open the `Main.scene` in Unity Editor and press play.

 ## Build Instructions
 The App can be run on a computer without VR, with a PC VR headset (tested with the Quest) in the Editor or in a build.
 Furthermore, it can run (without RosSharp) standalone on the Oculus Quest.
 To build it, select the plattform you want to use in the BuildSettings, select the scenes you want to have in the build (e.g. Training for PC VR and TrainingMobile) in the order

 0. Main
-1. Construct
-2. HUD
+1. HUD
-3. Training
+2. Training

 For non-Quest headsets or the VR Mock, it might be needed to change the XR-Plugin Management in the Project Settings.